Project Overview

 Strategic Importance

-The biorefinery will enhance product diversification without impacting the existing refinery's capacity.
-It will play a strategic role in supplying traditional jet fuel and SAF to north-west Italian airports, connected via pipeline to Milan Malpensa airport and other depots.
+The new biorefinery will enhance product diversification without impacting the existing refinery's capacity.
+It will play a strategic role in supplying traditional jet fuel and SAF to north-west Italian airports, including Milan Malpensa.